Welcome to the online Arts Guide 2018…

 Our readers – and our advertisers – are important to us.
 Please let us know what you think!

-This year marks our eighteenth issue, and without our faithful advertisers, this little book filled with information about everything from what to do on a rainy day to where to eat or who has a new gallery, would not exist.
+This year marks our nineteenth issue, and without our faithful advertisers, this little book filled with information about everything from what to do on a rainy day to where to eat or who has a new gallery, would not exist.

 Also, without you – our faithful readers – none of us would be doing what we do best.
 All the artists and sculptors, jewelers and potters, photographers, chefs and entertainers rely on your annual visits and support.

 A great big THANK YOU from Arts Guide to each and every one of you.
 Whether you are an old friend returning for the umpteenth time, or someone on their first visit, a longtime advertiser or a newbie, we couldn’t do this without you!

-As we mark eighteen years bringing our readers “cover” stories featuring the late Judith Leighton, Deer Isle’s Turtle Gallery, Blue Hill’s Liros Gallery, Courthouse Gallery in Ellsworth, and so much more, we hope we may have inspired others to follow their dreams and open their studios, or start painting, drawing, making pots or jewelry…
+As we mark nineteen years bringing our readers “cover” stories featuring the late Judith Leighton, Deer Isle’s Turtle Gallery, Blue Hill’s Liros Gallery, Courthouse Gallery in Ellsworth, and so much more, we hope we may have inspired others to follow their dreams and open their studios, or start painting, drawing, making pots or jewelry…